deepomicslab/crux/docs/data.md

 ## Accessing Data

-The easiest way to pass data to the template is putting them in the `data` option when calling `visualize`.
-The data option should be an object, and each key of it is available for direct use in the template.
+The easiest way to pass data to a template is putting it in the `data` option when calling `visualize`.
+The data option should be an object, and its content is available for direct use in the template.
 For example, if we have `data1` and `data2` in the data option:

 ```js
 Oviz.visualize({